twinfoundation/verifiable-storage/packages/verifiable-storage-models/docs/reference/interfaces/IVerifiableStorageCreateResponse.md

 # Interface: IVerifiableStorageCreateResponse

-Response to storing the Verifiable Storage.
+Response to storing the verifiable storage item.

 ## Extends